To become literate means to be able to read and write.

 Decodable books have become very popular, but a text is only as decodable as the teaching and learning before the reading.

 The first books a student reads should be transparent to the learner so that they can build skill, enjoyment, and confidence.
 All children thrive with books with letters, letter combinations and words they already know.
-Still, we should also be reading together so students can experience beautiful picture books, amazing non-fiction and a whole host of other texts in between.
+Still, we should also be reading together so students can experience beautiful picture books, amazing non-fiction, and a whole host of other texts in between.

 4 Teach how to write

 Some children love to write.
-Last year I met an amazing little girl in a classroom I visit regularly.
-Every week I was met with another thrilling story, list, card, and recount.
+Last year, I met an amazing little girl in a classroom that I visit regularly.
+Every week, I was met with another thrilling story, list, card, and recount.
 All were carefully crafted in the corner of the room the brilliant teacher had set aside for children to produce their own creations.
 Only some know they can write from such an early age, and some are put off because they know they can't spell or maybe they need the words.
 Many children find writing difficult because they need to gain the skills and code knowledge to get their ideas down on paper.
 Explicit writing instruction linked to the scope and sequence is crucial to help children become writers.
-These sentences should start orally, so children know what they want to get on the page.
-Check out my blog post about first writing.

 5 'If you can't say it, you can't write it.'

-A daily dictation helps set the scene for future sentence work.
-Providing scaffolds for writing reduces the demands of the task, so students feel successful.
 We can also include spelling instruction so that children see how words work from the start.
 Reading instruction has moved forward, and I hope that most classrooms now teach how to decode when children come across an unknown word.
 However, spelling instruction still lags behind, and the weekly spelling test and rote memorisation of high-frequency words is still alive and well in many schools.

 6 Make links to create meaningful spelling instruction.

 To begin, the initial sounds have a 1:1 correspondence.
 Spelling in the Foundation stage is still hard for the students, but it is transparent.
 Once we move past the initial code, we must discuss the why of spelling as we move along the sequence.
-Why do some words appear to have letters, but I don't say a sound?
+Why do some words have letters, but I don't say a sound?
 Just think of all those pesky 'ough' words.
 The GH wasn't just thrown in for good measure.
 If we explicitly teach spelling in conjunction with reading, many more children will leave primary school literate.
 They will then be ready to face the new adventures and challenges of high school with a smile rather than the anxiety of not knowing and the feeling that everyone else can do it and I just can't.

 Comments